abacaj/fine-tune-mistral/README.md

 # fine-tune-mistral

 Code used to fine-tune this model: [abacaj/mistral-7b-sft](https://huggingface.co/abacaj/mistral-7b-sft).
-Add you data in data folder as `train.jsonl` and `validation.jsonl`.
+Add your data in the data folder as `train.jsonl` and `validation.jsonl`.

 # How to run